 Many rooms have a steady influx of light during the day.
 When illuminating our Low-Iron glass countertops,it can create a beautiful scenario.
 See examples below:

-It may seem like there are confusing choices to be made when lighting glass countertops, but with our guidance almost all of these techniques can be used alone or in combinations.
+It may seem like there are confusing choices to be made when lighting glass bar tops and glass countertops, but with our guidance almost all of these techniques can be used alone or in combinations.
 Never forget ambient lighting because it is most prevalent during the day.
 Most clients come to our showroom to see these lighting options for themselves and we will cover their individual merits at that time.
 Finally, never hesitate to contact us to discuss your project needs upfront, because you only get one shot at cutting your ceiling correctly.
 The rest is easy!

 Jeff Downing (813) 784 5211